 Hints of this between Amy and Dan - and Dan at least clearly thinks that's what's happening.

 A much more overt example in Season 2 with Selina and her ex-husband Andrew.
 They clearly loathe each other, but can't stop bonking.
+In "Signals", during a dinner they alternate between flirting and fighting in a matter of minutes.

 Bloody Hilarious: Selina with her face sliced up after walking through a glass door in "Running".
 And later when she opens up one of the cuts or gets a nosebleed or something after finishing her "Get Moving" run.